Norm-resolvent convergence for Neumann Laplacians on manifolds thinning to graphs: Auxiliary estimates

 \section{Auxiliary estimates}

-In the present Section, we prove a number of auxiliary statements which we need to prove our main result.
+In this section we collect a number of auxiliary statements required in our proof of the main result.

 We start with the analysis of the operators $\Pi_V$ and $S_z^V$ introduced in Section 2.
 First we note that each of these operators admits a decomposition into an orthogonal sum over $N$ vertex domains $\{Q_v\}$ of $Q$.

-It suffices therefore to consider a single vertex domain $Q_v$ (we recall for readers' convenience that the volume of this domain is assumed to be decaying with $\e\to 0$).
-Its boundary $\partial Q_v$ contains a disjoint set of straight segments belonging to the internal boundary $\Gamma$, which are, in line with what has been said above, are denoted as $\Gamma_{ev}$; the union of the latter is $\Gamma_v^{\e}$.
+It therefore suffices to consider a single vertex domain $Q_v$ (we recall for readers' convenience that the volume of this domain is assumed to be decaying with $\e\to 0$).
+Its boundary $\partial Q_v$ contains a disjoint set of straight segments belonging to the internal boundary $\Gamma^\varepsilon,$ which are, in line with what has been said above, denoted as $\Gamma_{ev}^\varepsilon$; the union of the latter is $\Gamma_v^{\e}$.

 The decoupled operator $A_0$ has $L^2(Q_v)$ as its invariant subspace.
 We will denote by $A_0^{(v)}$ its self-adjoint restriction, $A_0^{(v)}:=A_0|_{L^2(Q_v)}$.
-By construction, the operator $A_0^{(v)}$ is the Laplacian with the so-called Zaremba, or Neumann-Dirichlet mixed, boundary conditions \cite{Zaremba,Polterovich}.
-It is subject to Dirichlet boundary conditions on $\Gamma^{\e}_v$ and to Neumann boundary conditions on its complement $\Gamma_v$.
-Clearly this operator is boundedly invertible; moreover, one has the following
+By construction, the operator $A_0^{(v)}$ is the Laplacian with the so-called Zaremba, or mixed Neumann-Dirichlet, boundary condition \cite{Zaremba,Polterovich}.
+More precisely, it is subject to the Dirichlet boundary condition on $\Gamma^{\e}_v$ and to Neumann boundary condition on its complement $\widetilde{\Gamma}_v^\e$.
+Clearly this operator is boundedly invertible; moreover, the following statement holds.